kalliste/projectnotes/programmingenvironment/index.md

 # Background

+> There is in Melbourne a man who probably knows more about poisonous snakes than anyone else on earth. his name is Dr Struan Sutherland, and he has devoted his entire life to a study of venom.
+>
+> ‘And I’m bored with it,’ he said when we went along to see him the next morning.
+‘Can’t stand all these poisonous creatures, all these snakes and insects and fish and things.
+Stupid things, biting everybody.
+And then people expect me to tell them what to do about it.
+I’ll tell them what to do.
+Don’t get bitten in the first place.
+That’s the answer.
+I’ve had enough of it.
+Hydroponics, now, that’s interesting.
+Talk to you all you like about hydroponics.
+Fascinating stuff, growing plants artificially in water, very interesting technique.
+We’ll need to know all about it if we’re go to Mars and places.
+Where did you say you were going?’
+>
+> ‘Komodo’
+>
+> ‘Well, don’t get bitten, that’s all I can say.
+And don’t come running to me if you do because you won’t get here in time and anyway I’ll probably be out.
+Hate this office, look at it.
+Full of poisonous animals all over the place.
+Look at this tank, it’s full of fire ants.
+Poisonous.
+Bored silly with them.
+Anyway, I got some little cakes in in case you were hungry.
+Would you like some little cakes?
+I can’t remember where I put them.
+There’s some tea but it’s not very good.
+Sit down for heaven’s sake.
+>
+> ‘So, you’re going to Komodo.
+Well, I don’t know why you want to do that, but I suppose you have your reasons.
+There are fifteen different types of snakes on Komodo, and half of them are poisonous.
+The only potentially deadly ones are the Russell’s viper, the bamboo viper, and the Indian cobra.
+>
+> ‘The Indian cobra is the fifteenth deadliest snake in the world, and all the other fourteen are here in Australia.
+That’s why it’s so hard for me to find time to get on with my hydroponics, with all these snakes all over the place.
+>
+> - Douglas Adams, "Last Chance To See"

+There are so very many things we could do with good software tools, and the lack of them is holding us back.

+Let us fix this and get back to doing those more exciting things.
+Like hydroponics.

 Starting in 2022, dissatisfied with the state of my tools, I jumped into a very deep dive exploring the landscape, history, and status of programming languages, programming language design, and software development environments, methods, and tools.

 In this document I am assembling some notes about this research and collecting the results of that deep dive into something more of a coherent vision.